balfieri/cordic/README.md

 <p>
 The library assumes that values are stored as fixed-point with user-defined integer width (int_w) and fraction width (frac_w).
-The fixed-point container type T must be a signed integer at least as wide as 1+int_w+frac_w.
-A fixed-point number stores the sign in the most-significant bit, followed by the int_w binary integer bits, followed by the frac_w binary fraction bits in the least-significant bits.
+The fixed-point container type T must be a signed integer at least as wide as 1+int_w+frac_w+log2(frac_w).
+The log2(frac_w) are the default number of guard bits (guard_w).
+A fixed-point number stores the sign in the most-significant bit, followed by the int_w binary integer bits, followed by the frac_w+guard_w binary fraction bits in the least-significant bits.
 If T is larger than the required number of bits, the extra upper bits are assumed to contain replications of the sign bit
 (1=negative, 0=non-negative).
 In other words, fixed-point values are stored in 2's-complement integer containers, so -A == ~A + 1.